Hercourtjester/spinoguard/README.md

 Welcome to SpinoGuard!
 Psych Student here, just wanted to make a funny take on porn addiction, idk even know if it works on mobile but it works on computers with dev mode on extension
-Its basically delayed gratification in a more psychological perspective To install:
+Its basically delayed gratification in a more psychological perspective AI was a huge help with this crude project and I learned something To install:
 1. Extract this folder
 2. Go to opera://extensions